codership/jenkins-job-builder/doc/source/execution.rst

 **query_plugins_info**
   Whether to query the Jenkins instance for plugin info.
 If no configuration files are found (either in the default paths or given through the command-line), `jenkins-jobs` will skip querying for plugin information.
-True by default.
+  False by default.

 hipchat section